 For children with a developmental delay, sleep training may also be completely unnecessary.
 This will, of course, depend on their exact situation.

-So let’s talk about some examples about when sleep training won’t be necessary.
+So let’s talk about some examples of when sleep training won’t be necessary.

 Wanting to sleep train a 6-week-old baby, so that going back to work is easier, makes complete sense.
 It would make daycare and life in general so much easier if the newborn kept to a reliable schedule – especially if it was more like a 2-year-old’s schedule.